 Example 1:

-Let us take an example to illustrate the Pythagorean Quadruple in C++.
+Let's consider a scenario to demonstrate the Pythagorean Quadruple in C++.

 #include <algorithm>